torson/knock-port/README.extended.md

 Step-1 is to hide the setup from public, and step-2 is to secure the setup to some degree from step-1 network sniffing.
 The attacker can still attack the HTTPS port if 2FA is not enabled.

 #### Notes:
 - KnockPort uses Flask web-server which is not meant for production use (security is not its 1st priority).
 There is a FlaskForm form checker and flask_limiter rate limiter in place to remedy attacks.
-Since how KnockPort sets up firewall for stealthy HTTP and limiting HTTP request to 500B, the HTTP port is fairly hardened.
-If 2FA is not used then an attacker can repeat the HTTP request which opens up the HTTPs port for defined number of seconds and that is a window for attacking the Flask HTTPS port.
+KnockPort path-filters the HTTP port and limits HTTP requests to 500B, so the HTTP port is fairly hardened.
+If 2FA is not used then an attacker can repeat the HTTP request which opens up the HTTPS port for defined number of seconds and that is a window for attacking the Flask HTTPS port.
 A more security-aware WAF/reverse-proxy like Nginx can be put in front to improve security posture of KnockPort setup.
 Use arguments --waf-http-port and --waf-https-port to set those ports so firewall rules are set up correctly.
 The WAF/reverse-proxy should be running on the same host as KnockPort because KnockPort manages firewall rules for both itself and WAF/reverse-proxy.
 You can set `--waf-trusted-ips` in case the WAF/reverse-proxy is running as a docker container on the same host.
 - nftables were introduced in kernel 3.13 and Linux distributions started using it by default a few years later (from RHEL8/Debian10/Ubuntu20.04 onwards).
 This means iptables commands get translated to nftables, which means that various iptables modules are not supported if there's no equivalent nftables support.
 So use `--firewall-type iptables` only on systems that still use iptables by default (older than RHEL8/Debian10/Ubuntu20.04) .

-### Detailed Breakdown of the stealthy HTTP request/response procedure
+### Detailed Breakdown of the HTTP request/response procedure
 1. Client (curl) sends POST request:

 - TCP SYN to establish connection.